 A recent skim through ingredient lists on store-bought bread got me especially motivated though, so I set out to make a loaf of hearty bread that can be mixed and ready for the oven in under 10 minutes.
 Spelt flour is very similar to whole wheat but has a nutty, almost sweet flavor and less gluten, which makes for a dense, tasty loaf.

-This recipe was inspired by an old recipe that is no longer on the internet anywhere I can find.
+This recipe was inspired by an old recipe that is no longer on the internet anywhere that I can find.
 I followed it (almost) to a T the first time I made it, and then adjusted in later versions based on our preferences.
 The end result is the ideal sandwich bread, complete with perfectly textured crust and a wholesome, wheat-like taste.

 The trick to the crust is the dual loaf pan technique.
 Baking with another loaf pan on top forms the firm outer crust that makes this bread truly delectable.